Rethinking Randomized Smoothing from the Perspective of Scalability: Appendix / supplemental material

 \subsection{Leveraging Local Information}

 The original randomized smoothing technique makes use of Monte-Carlo sampling to derive certified radii.
-This information is fully summarised for an input $x$ by $p_A(x)$, the probability of the top class, and does not require any other information beyond the standard deviation $\sigma$ of the Gaussian.
-Levine et al., \cite{b16} propose the use of additional gradient information, viz. $p_A'(x)$, in a technique known as second-order smoothing (SoS) to provide more robust bounds.
-Their approach is based on the Lipschitz property of randomized smoothing classifiers \cite{b116}, which globally bounds the Lipschitz constant of the gradient of a smoothed network.
-Thus, instead of using the Lipschitz bounds directly on the classifier, it utilizes the Lipschitz bounds on the gradient to obtain what the paper terms as second-order smoothing certificates, which can be used to compute a lower bound on the distance of a point to its closest adversarial example and improve robustness certificates.
-It also introduces Gaussian dipole smoothing, which is an optimisation based on SoS and Gaussian randomized smoothing to provide similar radius bounds.
-The results in this paper are significant as they show that all randomized smoothing-based classifiers suffer from this curvature constraint, restricting their application and prompting further research into certificates obtained using higher-order derivative information.
-This is what Mohapatra, Ko, et al. \cite{b26} do by extending the usage of gradient information to provide a general framework for evaluating more optimal certified radii using higher-order derivatives around the input.
-They do so by reformulating radius calculation as an optimisation problem.
-It also evaluates the certified radii obtained using Gaussian-smoothed classifiers, which utilize zeroth and first-order local information for general $l_p$ attacks.
-It also introduces a theoretical result for Gaussian-smoothed classifiers, which states that it is possible to achieve arbitrarily tight bounds using sufficient local information, thereby addressing the curse of dimensionality, which is a major challenge in RS and is discussed later on.
-Anderson et al. \cite{b22} utilize a locally optimal robust classifier based on Weierstrass transformations using decision boundary information.
+This information is fully summarised for an input $x$ by $p_A(x)$, the probability of the top class, and does not require any other information beyond the standard deviation $\sigma$ of the Gaussian. \cite{b16} propose the use of additional gradient information, viz. $p_A'(x)$, in a technique known as second-order smoothing (SoS) to provide more robust bounds.
+Their approach is based on the Lipschitz property of randomized smoothing classifiers (\cite{b116}), which globally bounds the Lipschitz constant of the gradient of a smoothed network, showing that all randomized smoothing-based classifiers suffer from this curvature constraint, restricting their application and highlighting scalability issues.
+It also introduces Gaussian dipole smoothing as an optimisation based on SoS and Gaussian randomized smoothing to provide similar radius bounds, addressing the high inference cost issue.

+\cite{b26} extend the usage of gradient information to provide a general framework for evaluating more optimal certified radii using higher-order derivatives around the input.
+They introduce a theoretical result for Gaussian-smoothed classifiers, which states that it is possible to achieve arbitrarily tight bounds using sufficient local information, thereby addressing the curse of dimensionality, which is a major challenge in RS.

+\cite{b22} utilize a locally optimal robust classifier based on Weierstrass transformations using decision boundary information.
 Their model not only improves on local information methods mentioned here but also addresses the issue of the robustness-accuracy trade-off for smoothing classifiers as discussed previously.
 Their study is limited to binary classifiers but remains unexplored for other cases, and this is a potential area for future works to explore.